 The difference might seem small, but we’re only talking about your first $1,000 (which is an impressive start, but it will take even more savings to reach most financial goals).

 With every $1,000, you’ll earn a bit more.
-Over time (and as you deposit more), the process will continue to snowball into bigger and bigger earnings.
+As time passes, and as you deposit more, the process will continue to snowball into bigger and bigger earnings.
 If you leave the account alone, you’ll earn $53.78 in the following year (compared to $51.16 the first year).

 See a Google Sheets spreadsheet with this example.
 Make a copy of the spreadsheet and make changes to learn more about compound interest.